Shaonlib/hotel-booking-analysis/README.md

 ## 📄 Executive Summary

-A CFO-ready one-page summary with KPI tables and actionable recommendations is available in [`docs/executive_summary.pdf`](docs/executive_summary.pdf).
+A one-page summary with KPI tables and actionable recommendations is available in [`docs/executive_summary.pdf`](docs/executive_summary.pdf).

 ---